Hemp 101 + so much more…

 Terpenes are fragrant oils that give cannabis its aromatic diversity.
 These oils are secreted in the flower’s sticky resin glands, the same ones that produce THC, CBD, and other cannabinoids.
 Terpenes are by no means unique to cannabis; they can be found in many other herbs, fruits, and plants as well.
 Like cannabinoids, terpenes bind to receptors in the brain and give rise to various effects.

 |Humulene||Appetite Suppressant||Anti-Inflammatory||Anti-Bacterial||Pain Relief|

-Each compound in whole flower hemp extract has a slightly different function, which is why we encourage using whole flower products rather than CBD-only products.
+Each compound in Full Spectrum Hemp Extract has a slightly different function, which is why we encourage using Full Spectrum products rather than CBD Isolate products.

 How Does CBD Work?

 Mammals have an Endocannabinoid System (ECS) made up of thousands of receptors in both the central and peripheral nervous systems and the brain.

 The ECS is responsible for regulating homeostasis within the body – balancing issues such as anxiety, depression, insomnia, inflammation, memory, nausea, seizures metabolism and free radical damage.

 Full Spectrum Hemp Extract is made up of cannabinoids and terpenes that bind to the receptors and fortify the body’s ECS, repairing where it’s necessary.
 It it what’s called an ‘adaptogen’ – meaning that it will identify and regulate the imbalances that are specific to your body.